 On day three we opted to walk out of Sirubari and down into the Andechola Valley.
 More exciting and scenic than driving out the same way we came in.
 This gave everyone a chance to explore new villages and take in some epic views.
 Stopping half way at an incredibly rural teahouse for a well needed break, Chiya and biscuits (of course!).

 We love being out, active and taking everyone with us!
 But by this point, it’s understandable that some are a bit knackered!
 Resting up at the teahouse the jeeps were on standby to drive anyone back down to save their legs!
 In the heat of the day and still an hour to go, it’s no shame to hop in, enjoy some AC and get down quick.
 For the rest of us it’s time to take on tiny stairs with some incredible views.
-I don’t know about you, but I love to hike and on the Best of Both Tour, day hikes give a great taster of what’s possible!
+I don’t know about you, but I love to hike and on the Explore Nepal’s Highlights, day hikes give a great taster of what’s possible!

 After hiking it was an hour in the jeeps and we were back in Pokhara.
 This beautiful town sits next to Fewa Lake, is surrounded by mountains and offers spectacular views of the Himalayas.
 A popular spot for hikers, whitewater and adventure activities it’s also filled with laid back vibes.
 Here for the next few days the team had some well deserved, free time.
 So what did everyone get up to?
 After an early morning rise for the sunrise at Sarangkot the choice was to chill, go paragliding or join us to view the Peace Pagoda.
 Most felt adventurous and took to the skies!
 Did you know that Pokhara holds the Paragliding World Championships?
 It’s the most beautiful place to jump off a cliff, do some air acrobatics before gliding down.

-The Best of Both Tour was designed to do just that, show people the best of both sides of Nepal.
+The Explore Nepal’s Highlights tour was designed to do just that, show people the best of both sides of Nepal.
 The adventurous and the cultural side of Nepal.
 It’s a country known for the mighty Himalaya’s and the worlds tallest mountain.
 Our aim was to show the diversity of Nepal, it truly is a country that has something for everyone.

 Introducing a group of adventurers to Nepal, was incredible.
 To see their faces light up and to watch them fall in love with a culture, that many years ago stole my heart was so rewarding.
 I can’t wait to be back later in the year and do it all again with River and Soul Adventures!